 A Revocable Living Trust (also called an "RLT") is a document in which a person names a Trustee (often, the person will serve as his own Trustee initially) to manage any assets which are actually placed in the RLT during the person's lifetime.
 The RLT generally provides that any assets it holds are to be used for the benefit of the person who created it as long as he is still living.
 The RLT takes effect as soon as it is signed, although assets must actually be transferred to it before it will control them.
 Upon the death of the person who created the RLT, any assets already owned by the RLT can be dealt with immediately, by the successor Trustee named in the document.
 There is no formal acknowledgment process required as there is with a Will.
-However, if the person who created the RLT failed to ensure that all of his assets were either transferred to the RLT during his lifetime or subject to a beneficiary designation, then assets may still end up in his probate estate.
+However, if the person who created the RLT failed to ensure that all of his assets may still end up in his probate estate.
 In that case, the person's Will will still need to be admitted to probate, so that the probate estate assets can be placed in the RLT for eventual distribution.
 An RLT does not replace a Will, in other words; instead, it should be used with one to ensure that the overall plan is carried out.